 - Check for more issues on Google Search Console

 Click-Through Rate (CTR): You’re ranking high on search engines for your targeted keywords but you’re not getting enough organic traffic.
 This is due to a lower click-through rate.
-People look at your result on the search engine result page, but do not click on your link.
+People look at your results on the search engine result page but do not click on your link.
 You need to optimize your title and meta description to increase your CTR.
 The higher the CTR the better your rankings and organic search traffic.

 Other SEO metrics: Some SEO metrics revolve around user experience (UX).
-For example, bounce rate, dwell time, average pages per session, exit rate shows how your users are navigating your site.
+For example, bounce rate, dwell time, average pages per session, and exit rate show how your users are navigating your site.
 It also shows whether your content is valuable in providing the information they’re looking for.
 Although Google has not officially mentioned that they’re using these metrics to rank websites, it still matters if you want to provide the best user experience for your visitors and encourage them to visit your site again.

 There is no trick or secret recipe for link building.
 You need to put in hours of effort and adapt to the system to build quality links for your site.
-The most common link building tactics for beginners are:
+The most common link-building tactics for beginners are:

 - Guest posting

 - Resource link building